Lindsey House: History

 The house was separated from the river by the construction of the Chelsea Embankment, completed in 1874, as a part of Joseph Bazalgette's grand scheme to create a modern sewage system.

 One part of the house features a garden designed by Edwin Lutyens and Gertrude Jekyll in 1911 for the Irish art dealer Sir Hugh Lane, who bought the west wing of the house in 1909.
 This is a small garden of 50 ft by 30 ft, laid to grass, two broad paths with two narrow paths on the boundary run the length of the garden around an ancient mulberry tree and lily pond.
 This area is surrounded by statuary, a colonnade and a single flower border.
 The garden is said by Lennox-Boyd be "modest in its elements, quietly restful in its effect" and "to respect the simple formality of the house".
 In 2000, the garden was restored and a glazed garden room was added to the house by Marcus Beale Architects.

+Influence

+Inigo Jones created a design draft for the Lindsey House.
+It inspired the architecture by Georg Wenzeslaus von Knobelsdorff for "Klingnersches Haus" at the Old Market Square of Potsdam near Berlin in Germany.